sunjh22/CNVPipe/README.md

     wget https://raw.githubusercontent.com/hall-lab/speedseq/master/annotations/exclude.cnvnator_100bp.GRCh38.20170403.bed

-Our own bad region file is in `low-mappability-track/hg38.badRegions.bed`, which includes centromere, telomere and heterochromatin, the length is 199,765,358.
+Our own bad region file is in `low-mappability-track/hg38.badRegions.bed`, which includes centromeres, telomeres and heterochromatins, the length is 199,765,358.

 Another low-map track is downloaded from 10x genomics in `low-mappability-track/10x/hg38.sv_blacklist.bed`, its overall length is 212,765,070.
-I think this one might be the best one to use.
+I think this one might be the *best* one to use.

 Test `smoove` calling